czczczarina/sales/README.md

-# this is for PHP Developer Trial Project
+# this is for PHP Developer sample Project

 CREATE TABLE `test`.`products` (
   `id` INT UNSIGNED NOT NULL AUTO_INCREMENT,